Can Explanations Improve Recommendations? Evidence from Prediction-Informed Explanations: Methodology

-Inspired by the recent advances in the reasoning capabilities of large language models (LLMs) \citep{brown2020language, lingo2024enhancing, wei2022chain}, we test whether LLMs are able to generate explanations for why a consumer may or may not like a product.
-In a toy example, we asked OpenAI's latest GPT-4 model \citep{achiam2023gpt} to give reasons on why a consumer might or might not purchase an orange juice product, given her previous purchase history.
+In contrast, we find that large language models (LLMs) can perform this type of reasoning and identify semantic associations \emph{in a zero-shot manner}.
+As a toy example, we asked OpenAI's GPT-4o model \citep{achiam2023gpt} to give reasons on why a consumer might or might not purchase an orange juice product, given her previous purchase history.
 We included (potentially irrelevant) details for the given product, such as packaging and logo, to understand how LLMs reason through relevant and less relevant information for purchase decisions.

-As illustrated in Fig.\ref{fig:example_explanations}, GPT-4 successfully generated plausible explanations for both positive and negative outcomes.
-For example, the positive explanation, ``because the consumer regularly buys fruits including oranges, and the product is an orange juice'', highlights the connection between orange juice and her existing preference for oranges (Fig.\ref{fig:pos_explanation}).
-The negative explanation, ``because the consumer may prefer whole fruits over processed juices'', points out the difference between oranges and orange juice and the consumer's preference for whole fruits (Fig.\ref{fig:neg_explanation}).
+As shown in Fig.\ref{fig:example_explanations}, GPT-4o successfully generated plausible explanations for both outcomes.
+In the positive case, it inferred that the consumer ``regularly buys fruits including oranges, and the product is an orange juice'', identifying the semantic connection between oranges and orange juice (Fig.\ref{fig:pos_explanation}).
+In the negative case, it reasoned that ``the consumer may prefer whole fruits over processed juices'', pointing out the distinction between whole-fruit preference and juice consumption (Fig.\ref{fig:neg_explanation}).

-These explanations provided by LLMs are natural and intuitive to consumers, yet they are not explicitly captured by current recommender systems.
-This motivates us to directly incorporate such LLM-generated explanations in recommender systems to facilitate their learning, by augmenting the input with these LLM-generated reasons behind the consumers' choices.

-In addition, both positive and negative explanations provide valuable information that would otherwise be difficult for a traditional recommender system to capture.
-The positive explanation identifies connections between a user's underlying preference and the given product, while the negative explanation pinpoints the differences.
-These links would typically require thousands of examples for a traditional recommender system to learn, whereas LLMs can accurately identify them with even zero-shot prompting, thanks to their reasoning capabilities built through vast pre-training and post-training.

-These insights motivate us to design a recommender system with a built-in reasoning component, powered by LLMs, that generates both positive and negative explanations for every $(consumer, product)$ pair to facilitate the model learning.
-We now provide a high-level overview of our proposed framework, followed by a detailed description of each component in the framework.
+These observations suggest that LLMs possess rich, generalizable reasoning abilities that can potentially facilitate recommendation learning, helping models infer semantic relationships \emph{without} requiring thousands of interaction examples.
+However, leveraging LLM reasoning in recommender systems presents two challenges.
+First, LLMs can generate many plausible explanations, and we do not know \emph{which} explanations most effectively support recommendation learning.
+Second, existing explainable recommendation methods treat recommendation and explanation as separate tasks and require ground-truth explanation labels, which are infeasible to collect at scale for personalized recommendations.